Sortarr Setup v0.9.0

 Advanced Radarr instance 1 options

-Step 4 Protect access Needs attention Choose authentication and save a secret key
+Step 4 Protect access Needs setup Choose authentication and save a secret key

 Choose how users authenticate, set the proxy mode, and save a persistent session secret key before continuing into the app.